-If you're a networking engineer but are unfamiliar with Linux concepts, refer to this reference guide for examples of the Cumulus Linux CLI and configuration options, and their equivalent Cisco Nexus 3000 NX-OS commands and settings for comparison.
+If you're a networking engineer but are unfamiliar with Linux concepts, use this reference guide to see examples of the Cumulus Linux CLI and configuration options, and their equivalent Cisco Nexus 3000 NX-OS commands and settings for comparison.
 You can also watch a series of short videos introducing you to Linux in general and some Cumulus Linux-specific concepts in particular.

 To install Cumulus Linux, you use ONIE (Open Network Install Environment), an extension to the traditional U-Boot software that allows for automatic discovery of a network installer image.
 This facilitates the ecosystem model of procuring switches, with a user's own choice of operating system loaded, such as Cumulus Linux.

 The easiest way to install Cumulus Linux with ONIE is via local HTTP discovery: